How does this medication work? What will it do for me?

 Pregnancy: Ketoconazole may cause harm to an unborn baby.
 This medication should not be used by pregnant women unless the benefits outweigh the risks.
 Women who may become pregnant must use an effective form of birth control while taking ketoconazole.
 If you are a woman of childbearing age, discuss appropriate and effective forms of birth control with your doctor.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking ketoconazole, it may affect your baby.
-Breast-feeding women are encouraged to stop breast-feeding before starting therapy with ketoconazole.
+If you are breast-feeding and taking ketoconazole, it may affect your baby.
+Breast-feeding people are encouraged to stop breast-feeding before starting therapy with ketoconazole.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children.
 The effect of ketoconazole on hormone production, vitamin D use by the body, and calcium and phosphorus levels in the blood may interfere with the normal growth and development of a child.
 Ketoconazole should not be given to children unless the benefits outweigh the risks.